Get all the latest data for Serbia

 Can I legally rent out property on my visa in Serbia right now?

-You do not need to live in Serbia to rent out your property, and many foreign owners manage their rentals remotely through local property managers or agencies.
+You normally do not need to live in Serbia to rent out a Serbia property, because a foreign owner can appoint an agent, accountant, or power-of-attorney representative.

 We cover everything there is to know about buying and renting out in Serbia here.